PerryOHIO/PerryOHIO/README.md

 - 👋 Hi, I’m @PerryOHIO
 - 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python,R and Machine Language
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Analytic Project
-- 📫 How to reach me ...
+- 📫  perryohio1@gmail.com

 <!---
 PerryOHIO/PerryOHIO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.